Dentist sanctioned for poor record-keeping in Covid lockdown

 The Health Practitioners Disciplinary Tribunal said the specialist periodontist failed to keep proper records showing why the patients needed urgent and emergency care.

-Tribunal chairman Roy Hindle said the man, who has interim name suppression, deserved sanction.
+Tribunal chairman Royden Hindle said the man, who has interim name suppression, deserved sanction.

 But he dismissed the Dental Council's lead charge that the dentist flouted official Covid-19 rules for health practitioners by seeing patients who did not meet the urgent or emergency criteria.

-He also dismissed a second charge that the dentist failed to triage patients and did not use proper safety protocols to reduce transmission risk.
+Hindle also dismissed a second charge that the dentist failed to triage patients and did not use proper safety protocols to reduce transmission risk.

 The dentist operated on three patients in early May 2020, when New Zealand was at alert level 3 and only urgent and emergency dental procedures were allowed to go ahead.